arthurfp/r2-challenge/docs/deployment.md

   - ConfigMap for non-secrets, Secret for credentials
   - PodDisruptionBudget and Readiness/Liveness probes
   - Prometheus Operator scraping `/metrics`
+  - RBAC: enforce admin-only routes at the API level (already implemented) and at the Ingress
+  - Rolling updates and surge settings to ensure zero-downtime

 ## Postgres
 - Managed DB (e.g., RDS/GCP Cloud SQL) with TLS and automated backups